erinev/e2e-automated-tests-template/README.md

 5) Selenium webdriver manager binaries updated: *`webdriver-manager update`*
 *(So as new as possible browser could be used to run tests against)*

-## How to
+## How to run tests

-All commands below should be run in the root directory (except webdriver-manager because it must be installed globally.
+*All commands below should be run in the root directory (except webdriver-manager because it must be installed globally.
 Check prerequisites above)
 1) Fork this repository
 2) To restore npm packages use command: *`npm i`*
+3) Open new command line (powershell) window and start selenium server: *`webdriver-manager start`*
+*(to check if server started correctly open: http://localhost:4444/wd/hub)*
-3) To run the tests use command: *`npm test -- --login 'your_github_login_name' --password 'your_github_password'`*
+4) To run the tests use command: *`npm test -- --login 'your_github_login_name' --password 'your_github_password'`*

 ## Guidelines